Julia Laskin

-Julia Laskin (Юлия Кимовна Ласкина) is the William F. and Patty J. Miller Professor of Analytical Chemistry at Purdue University.
+Julia Laskin (Юлия Кимовна Ласкина) is the William F. and Patty J. Miller Distinguished Professor of Analytical Chemistry at Purdue University.
 Her research is focused on the fundamental understanding of ion-surface collisions, understanding of phenomena underlying chemical analysis of large molecules in complex heterogeneous environments, and the development of new instrumentation and methods in preparative and imaging mass spectrometry.

 Early life and education

 Laskin was born in Leningrad, Soviet Union.
 She has said that she had a very good chemistry teacher at high school.
-She moved to Peter the Great St. Petersburg Polytechnic University, where she earned a master's of science in 1990.
-When Perestroika opened the borders and allowed people to leave Russia, Laskin and her husband left the country.
-Laskin moved to the Hebrew University of Jerusalem, where she worked toward a doctoral degree under the supervision of Chava Lifshitz.
-She earned her PhD in 1998 and moved to the University of Delaware, where she worked as a postdoctoral scholar in chemistry.
+She studied at the Peter the Great St. Petersburg Polytechnic University, where she earned Master's of science degree in 1990.
+When Perestroika opened the borders and allowed people to leave Russia, Laskin and her husband immigrated to Israel.
+Laskin joined the Hebrew University of Jerusalem, where she worked toward a doctoral degree under the supervision of Prof. Chava Lifshitz.
+She earned her PhD in 1998 and moved to the University of Delaware, where she worked as a postdoctoral fellow with Prof. jean Futrell.
 In 2000, Laskin joined the Pacific Northwest National Laboratory as a postdoctoral fellow.
-She was appointed a Research Scientist at the United States Department of Energy Environmental Molecular Sciences Laboratory in 2003.
-She worked at PNNL until 2017, when she was appointed the William F. and Patty J. Miller Professor of Analytical Chemistry at Purdue University.
+She was appointed a Research Scientist at the United States Department of Energy Environmental Molecular Sciences Laboratory in 2003 and promoted to the highest scientific rank in 2011.
+In 2017, she joined the Department of Chemistry at Purdue University as the William F. and Patty J. Miller Professor of Analytical Chemistry and was promoted to the Distinguished Professor position in 2026.